iCliniq Logo

 Based on the karyotype study, the presence of a pericentric inversion in chromosome 9 could potentially contribute to the abortions, but it cannot be confirmed as the sole reason.
 As I have already mentioned, I would suggest you undergo additional investigations such as APLA, TORCH test, blood glucose levels, serum progesterone, USG scan, and, if there is a family history of thromboembolism, BT, and CT (bleeding time and clotting time).
 These are essential investigations in cases of recurrent abortions.

 Donor sperm is typically used when there are abnormalities in the partner's sperm.
-IVF (in-vitro fertilization) procedures, on the other hand, have a success rate of around 50%, which may require multiple attempts.
+IVF (in-vitro fertilization) procedures, on the other hand, have a success rate of around 50 percent, which may require multiple attempts.
 If you are able to conceive naturally, there is no need to pursue IVF (although there might be a higher risk of abortion compared to natural conception).

 After an abortion, it is advisable to wait at least three months before attempting pregnancy again, as the body requires time to recover.
 Additionally, I would suggest you start taking Folic acid tablets at least three months prior to planning a pregnancy.